Holy Cross Church, Gampaha

-Holy Cross Church, Gampaha සිරි කුරුස දේවස්ථානය, ගම්පහ is a Roman Catholic church located in Gampaha, Sri Lanka Its was founded in 1916 as a parish church of the Archdiocese of Colombo.
+Holy Cross Church, Gampaha සිරි කුරුස දේවස්ථානය, ගම්පහ is a Roman Catholic church located in Gampaha, Sri Lanka.
+It was founded in 1916 as a parish church of the Archdiocese of Colombo.
 The church is nicknamed "Gal Palliya/ගල් පල්ලිය" meaning "Rock Church" since the church facade is encrusted with gneiss stone.

 History

 A Holy Cross Church was known to be located near the heart of Gampaha during the Portuguese ruling period in Sri Lanka(1505–1658).
 This was during the reign of King Rajasingha II (1629–1687), the third king of the Kingdom of Kandy in Sri Lanka.

 In 1658 the Dutch expelled Portuguese and took control over some parts of Sri Lanka.
 The Dutch era was known to be a disastrous time for Sri Lankan Catholics since they were opposed to the Roman Catholicism and other traditional religions.
 The original church was abandoned and was completely ruined.

 On 7 May 1916, the groundbreaking was done for a new church building under the guidance of Rev.Fr.
 Gregorius Silva, the Head of Weliweriya deanery.
 The church was completed and opened to the public in 1918.